 Immigration NZ, skill shortage list: skillshortages.immigration.govt.nz

-Online job vacancy numbers for the broader category “Social Professionals” have grown at about the same rate as the average for all occupations, but has risen more sharply in the last two years.
+Online job vacancy numbers for the broader category “Social Professionals” have grown at about the same rate as the average for all occupations, but has risen more sharply in the last few years.

 Jobs advertised chart